 2. Mate de coca

 Mate de coca, or coca tea, is a herbal tea made from coca plant leaves.
 It tastes a bit like green tea and has a mild stimulating effect similar to coffee.
 But just note that a cup of coca tea may be enough to cause a positive drug test.
 Mate de coca is loved by locals all over Peru and is hailed for its ability to help with altitude sickness.
 If you're feeling queasy on a hike, you'll likely be offered a cup to ease your symptoms.

 3. Lucuma milkshake

 Peru is known around the world for its abundant fresh produce, and one of its most beloved fruits is lúcuma.
-Looks-wise, this unique fruit is a cross between mango, pear and avocado, but when you slice it open and scoop out the flesh you’ll be treated to a wonderfully sweet, almost caramel flavour.
+Looks-wise, this unique fruit is a cross between mango, pear and avocado, but when you slice it open and scoop out the flesh you’ll be treated to a wonderfully sweet, almost caramel flavor.
 The flesh is also dry instead of wet and slimy, which makes it a great base for many Peruvian desserts and smoothies.
-Do yourself a favour, and order a lucuma milkshake – your tastebuds won’t regret it!
+Do yourself a favor, and order a lucuma milkshake – your taste buds won’t regret it!

 Not to be mistaken for chilcano de pescado (fish soup), chilcano is another must-try Peruvian cocktail.
 It's like a pisco sour, except the egg whites and sugar are swapped with ginger ale.
 A chilcano is an ideal beverage to drink on a balmy summer’s evening.